camillevalat/Abcd5-website/README.md

 ### And what now?

-Our initial foray into language analysis has provided us with a glimpse of the linguistic landscape in the world of cinema.
-As we’re aware, English is the most widely spoken language globally, so it begs the following question: what’s the impact of English usage on a movie’s success?
+Our initial language analysis has provided us with a glimpse of the linguistic landscape in the world of cinema.
+English is the most widely spoken language globally, so it begs the following question: what’s the impact of English usage on a movie’s success?
 For this investigation, we categorized movies into 2 distinct groups:
 - Category 1 : movies not in English (excluding those from  the USA or  the UK)
 - Category 2 : the movies that are in at least English and 1 (any) other language (excluding those from  the USA or  the UK)